 Twin Peaks changed me back in 1990.
 I am looking forward to being moved and changed again.

 Final question: Give us one prediction for the new episodes of Twin Peaks.

-Well I’ll tell you 2 things…like the giant.
-I would LIKE the first image we see to be someone looking in the mirror because that is how it began and ended. (began with Jose, ended with Cooper) And, I would really like it if Laura remains the hero.
+Well, I’ll tell you two things…like the giant.
+I would LIKE the first image we see to be someone looking in the mirror because that is how it began and ended.
+(Began with Jose, ended with Cooper).
+And, I would really like it if Laura remains the hero.
 My favorite part of Twin Peaks is that Laura is the victor.
 I am hoping she rescues Cooper and that in the end, Cooper is sitting in the chair and Laura is standing over him as Cooper weeps with joy.
 I think that would be a great ending.
 But remember, all expectations are as evil as Windom Earle babysitting Leo Johnson.
-Go in with your mind fresh, but those 2 things would be really cool.
+Go in with your mind fresh, but those two things would be really cool.